Paulnkk/Stanford-EE-364-A/README.md

 -> bounding_port_risk.py max risk under constraints for the covariance matrix and create worst case portfolio

+-> LDA_gauss linear classifier for datapoints extracted from normal-distributed data source using 5 clusters with center mu_i

 -----> formulation of the the Optimization problems (Latex) will be added to the repo in future